kubernetes-client/python/CONTRIBUTING.md

 ### Coding Style

 We use an automatic coding style checker by using the ```diff``` of the autopep8 output and your code file.
-To make sure that your code passes the coding style checker, run ```autopep8 --in-place --aggressive --aggressive your_code.py``` before committing and submission.
+To make sure that your code passes the coding style checker, run ```autopep8 --in-place --aggressive --aggressive your_code.py``` before committing and submitting.

 ## Running Tests Locally